LSNJLAW SM

 Because driving is so important, the Supreme Court now requires judges to give good reasons for suspending a driver’s license.
 The Court decided that if judges give reasons for suspension of licenses, people will be treated more fairly.
 And people who break the same motor vehicle laws in the same way will receive the same punishment.

-The effect of this law on prisoners reentering their communities
+The effect of this law on those who were formerly incarcerated reentering their communities

 The driver’s license of a formerly-incarcerated person may be suspended for a variety of reasons, including failure to pay fines and/or appear in court, certain drug-related offenses, and violations of the motor vehicle and traffic laws.
 A driver’s license suspension is a major obstacle to a person’s effective reentry into the community.
 This law should help people who face driver’s license suspensions for “willful violations” of the motor vehicle and traffic laws.

-For more information about this law or about prisoner reentry, contact Legal Services of New Jersey’s Prisoner Reentry Project (PREP).
-PREP provides assistance in civil matters to eligible inmates and those with criminal records to help them successfully transition back into society.
-Contact PREP by calling LSNJ’s statewide, toll-free legal hotline at 1-888-LSNJ-LAW (1-888-576-5529).
+For more information, contact Legal Services of New Jersey’s Reentry Project (REP).
+REP provides assistance in civil matters to eligible inmates and those with criminal records to help them successfully transition back into society.
+Contact REP by calling LSNJ’s statewide, toll-free legal hotline at 1-888-LSNJ-LAW (1-888-576-5529).
 Outside of New Jersey, please call 732-572-9100 and ask to be transferred to the hotline.